+- > Contact dladvising@hcc.mass.edu regarding academic advising for online learning courses - ➤ Go to the homepage of HCC's E-institute http://webtide.hccdl.org - ➤ View the "Is Distance Learning for Me?"
+Power Point presentation -

+- ➤ View "Course Offerings/Interaction Plan" link to see course specific information - - on -
-- Contact dladvising@hcc.mass.edu regarding academic advising for summer and fall online learning courses - Answer the "Is Distance Learning For Me?" questions listed below. - Go to the homepage of HCC's E-institute http://webtide.hccdl.org. - Find the "Course Listing/Interaction Plan" link and see course specific information. - Find "Semester Online Learning Instructions click here" on the main page for E-institute. - Complete the "Browser Tune-up" before attempting to login.
-Please follow the directions carefully. - If WebCT is new to you, please go through the orientation course provided in your account along with your semester courses.
-To log on, please follow the directions in the "Semester Online Learning Instructions."

-If you encounter any problems, please call or email dlhelp at 413-552-2124 or dlhelp@hcc.mass.edu.
-Self-help files can be found on the main web page under "WebCT Help for Common Problems."
+- ➤ View "General Information" link- - Review the "Online Learning Instructions" on the right side of the main page for E-institute - Complete the "Browser Tune-up" located on the left side of the main page before attempting to login to your WebCT course.
+Please follow the directions carefully - Review the orientation course (WebCT 101) provided in your account along with your semester courses.
+To log on, please follow the directions in the "Online Learning Instructions." - If you encounter any problems, please call or email dhelp 413-552-2124 or dhelp@hcc.mass.edu.
+Selfhelp files can be found on the main web page under "Common Problems."